-Three waterbodies within the City of New Hope are currently identified on the state list of Impaired Waters: Bass Creek, Meadow Lake, and Northwood Lake.
-In addition, seven other waterbodies in adjacent communities receiving discharge from New Hope are currently identified on the state list of Impaired Waters: Bassett Creek, Shingle Creek, Upper Twin Lake, Middle Twin Lake, Lower Twin
+Four waterbodies within the City of New Hope are currently identified on the state list of Impaired Waters: Bass Creek, Meadow Lake, Northwood Lake, and the North Branch of Bassett Creek.
+In addition, seven other waterbodies in adjacent communities receiving discharge from New Hope are currently identified on the state list of Impaired Waters: Bassett Creek, Shingle Creek, Upper Twin

-Lake, Ryan Lake, and Medicine Lake.
+Lake, Middle Twin Lake, Lower Twin Lake, Ryan Lake, and Medicine Lake.
 The list of Impaired Waters is known as the 303(d) list from the applicable section of the Federal Clean Water Act, these waters are ones that do not currently meet their designated use due to the impact of a pollutant or stressor.
 If monitoring and assessment indicate that a waterbody is impaired by one or more pollutants, it is placed on the list.
 At some point a strategy would be developed that would lead to attainment of the applicable water quality standard.
 The process of developing this strategy is commonly known as the Total Maximum Daily Load (TMDL) process and involves the following phases: